SoFi: SoFi Relay, Cash Coach

 SoFi Relay, a credit score monitoring and budgeting tool, is available to anyone who registers a free SoFi account.
 The service allows users to track their money in bank, credit card, investment, and loan balances and transactions as well as set financial goals.
 No-cost credit score tracking with weekly updates is provided through TransUnion.
+In August 2023, SoFi began integrating Galileo Financial Technologies' conversational AI engine into its personal finance application.
+The company also offers Cash Coach, an AI-powered tool designed to assist consumers in optimizing the interest earned in deposit accounts and minimizing the interest expense on credit cards.